The realization space of an unstable coalgebra: Moduli spaces of topological realizations

-By the long exact sequence of homotopy groups, the corresponding set of orbits is exactly the required set of possible extensions of $X^\bu$, $\pi_0(\mc{M}_{n}(C)_{X^\bu})$.
-For every such choice of potential $n$-stage $Y^\bu$ over $X^\bu$, the same procedure leads to an obstruction $w[Y^\bu]$ for finding a potential $(n+1)$-stage \emph{over} $Y^\bu$.
+for finding a potential $(n+1)$-stage \emph{over} $Y^\bu$ (which in turn is over $X^\bu$).
 We emphasize that the Postnikov invariant of $H_*(Y^\bu)$ is not determined by $X^\bu$.
 According to Theorems \ref{infty-stages-holim} and \ref{infty-stages-are-reals}, $C$ admits a topological realization if and only if this procedure can be continued indefinitely to obtain an element in $\mc{W}'_{\infty}(C)$.
+We summarize this discussion in the following statement.

+\begin{theorem} Let $C$ be a simply-connected unstable coalgebra.
+There is a space $X$ such that $H_*(X) \cong C$ if and only if there can be made choices in the obstruction process above such that an infinite sequence of obstructions can be defined

+where the first one is $w_0(C)$ and every other is defined if and only if the previous one vanishes. \end{theorem}

-The problem of uniqueness of topological realizations of $C$ can also be analysed by considering the tower of the moduli spaces.
+The problem of uniqueness of topological realizations of $C$ can also be analyzed by considering the tower of the moduli spaces.
 We have that $C$ is uniquely realizable if and only if $\mc{M}_{\rm Top}(C)$ is connected.
-This means that at each stage of the obstruction theory where a choice of continuation presents itself there is exactly \emph{one} choice that can be continued unhindered indefinitely.
+This means that at each stage of the obstruction process, there is exactly \emph{one} choice that can be continued unhindered indefinitely.
 Assume that a topological realization $X$ of $C$ is given, which then defines basepoints in all moduli spaces.
 Then the number of different realizations is given by the Milnor exact sequence

 where

 Moreover, associated to this tower of pointed fibrations, there is a Bousfield-Kan homotopy spectral sequence which starts from Andr\'{e}-Quillen cohomology and ends at the homotopy of the realization space.